VN -Index breaks its upward streak

 However, the factors supporting the market in August continued to be present.
 Cash flow remained in the market and tended to rotate between industry groups, instead of withdrawing completely after the adjustment sessions.
 Demand from the institutional sector remained stable, playing a supporting role in the psychology of individual investors during fluctuations.
 In addition, macro information on tariffs between the US and Vietnam, if resumed, would be an important lever to help the market recover.

 To manage risks, investors should allocate their portfolios reasonably, avoiding the psychology of selling off or chasing noise signals.
 They should maintain the margin ratio at a safe level; continue to hold stocks that are recovering from the support zone, or consider increasing the proportion during short-term corrections.
-In addition, investors with a high proportion of cash can disburse part of their investment into the group of stocks that are attracting speculative cash flow and still have room to increase compared to the nearest resistance zone.
+In addition, investors with a high proportion of cash can disburse part of their investment into the group of stocks that are attracting speculative cash flow, and still have room to increase compared to the nearest resistance zone.

 Short term market fluctuations, opportunities with money-sucking stocks

 According to analysis of Vietcombank Securities (VCBS), the market has experienced a week of strong fluctuations and is in the process of balancing and accumulating momentum.
-The plus point is that cash flow still shows signs of disbursement, although there has been differentiation between industry groups or individual stocks have their own stories or recorded positive Q2 business results.
-However, the large-cap group has not yet reached consensus, so the risk of fluctuations/adjustments still exists.
+The plus point is that cash flow still shows signs of disbursement, although there has been differentiation between industry groups or individual stocks with their own stories or positive Q2 business results.
+However, the large-cap group has not yet reached a consensus, so the risk of fluctuations/adjustments still exists.

-With the current developments, the analysis team recommends that investors should maintain a safe margin ratio, continue to hold stocks showing signs of recovery from the support zone, and consider increasing the proportion of these stocks during market fluctuations.
+With the current situation, the analysis team recommends that investors should maintain a safe margin ratio, continue to hold stocks showing signs of recovery from the support zone, and consider increasing the proportion of these stocks during market fluctuations.

 In addition, Asean Securities assessed that the stock market will likely continue to fluctuate in the short term.
-The index's near support zone is the 1,480 - 1,485 threshold while the near resistance zone is the 1,500 - 1,510 area.
+The index's near support zone is the 1,480 - 1,485 threshold while the near resistance is the 1,500 - 1,510 area.

 With the medium-term buy-and-hold school, investors can allocate more weight to leading stocks, with prospects for profit growth in 2025 and are significantly discounted in price, while the stocks have returned to strong support levels on the technical chart.